 The canopy is the most commonly known layer of the rainforest.
 In this primary layer towering over the understory and forest floor, most animal species can be found because food is also abundant.
 Plants also weave in and out of each other and create coverage for animals, making the canopy a highly desirable habitat.

 In the rainforests of South and Central America, these slow-moving mammals have stolen hearts all over the globe.
 Whether two-toed or three-toed, sloths are one of the most popular rainforest animals.
 Sloths hang from or sit on branches in the canopy and eat fruits and flowers, which are easier to find here than other layers.
 About once a week they climb down to the ground to defecate, which puts them at risk to become prey.
 Sloths themselves are a perfect environment for algae to grow on their moist hair, and tiny bugs also enjoy living on sloths as well.
-These lovable creatures are also at risk for extinction due to habitat destruction.
-There are currently three two-toed sloths at the Zoo; KC is an Animal Ambassador that lives behind-the-scenes and new arrivals Honey and Mervin are acclimating to their new exhibit in the World of Reptiles.
+These lovable creatures are at risk for extinction due to habitat destruction.
+There are currently four two-toed sloths at the Zoo; KC is an Animal Ambassador that lives behind-the-scenes and Honey, Mervin and their daughter Trey live in the World of Reptiles.